Wrongful Death Lawyers in New Mexico

 CALL (800) 863-5312 FOR A FREE CONSULTATION WITH A NEW MEXICO WRONGFUL DEATH LAWYER

 The unexpected death of a loved one can leave the surviving relatives in a state of grief and despair.
-In addition to battling unthinkable emotional challenges, the surviving family members must also overcome significant financial obstacles.
 In certain cases, a wrongful death cause of action may be available to help recover compensation on behalf of the deceased individual.
 This article will provide valuable information about wrongful death claims, including what a wrongful death claim consists of, how to file a wrongful death claim, and potential financial relief that may be available.

 WHAT IS WRONGFUL DEATH?

-A wrongful death lawsuit is a civil claim brought by a surviving member or surviving members of a deceased individual against another person or entity who can be held liable for the death.
+A wrongful death lawsuit is a claim brought by a surviving member or surviving members of a deceased individual against another person or entity who can be held liable for the death.
 Grounds for a wrongful death claim exist when a person dies due to the legal fault of another.
 If successful, a wrongful death lawsuit may provide financial compensation in the form of money damages to the party who brought the lawsuit.

 WRONGFUL DEATH EXAMPLES

-Wrongful death cases can arise in many ways.
+Wrongful death cases arise from different types of events.
 For instance, a car crash may be the basis of a wrongful death case.
 A toddler choking on a small toy is another example.
 Listed below are several other examples of some of the most common causes of wrongful death.

 Car accidents and truck accidents are among the most common causes of wrongful death claims.
 Grounds for wrongful death can occur in a collision between two or more vehicles, collisions with bicycles or pedestrians, or even in a single-vehicle car accident.

 In a multi-car collision, the negligence of a distracted driver may be sufficient to establish fault in a wrongful death suit.
-For example, if a driver was texting and driving prior to crashing his vehicle, the driver may be liable for the wrongful death of the victim.
+For example, if a driver was texting and driving prior to the crash, the driver may be liable for the wrongful death of the victim.
 Similarly, drunk drivers or drivers going over the speed limit may also be held responsible for wrongful death.